PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-10 04:43:53
+Last updated: 2024-04-10 04:44:26
-Random Quote: There are moments when we must understand that the decisions we make influence more than just our own fates. - Claudia
+Random Quote: What we know is a drop.
+What we don’t know is an ocean -